BioLite CampStove 2

 So What’s the Point of the BioLite CampStove

 Remember the Facebook Ad we talked about?
 Countless people wrote in comments that it’s a great stove.
 I agree, as it’s easy to like this stove for some strange reason.
-It’s solid, throws a lot of heat, and the fan function can aid with keeping a stubborn fire going.
+It’s solid, throws a lot of heat, and the internal fan function can aid with keeping a stubborn fire going.
 It also has a battery bank – while not the biggest, it’s still something.
 If you are desperate enough, such as in a SHTF situation like a major power outage, it will eventually recharge itself by burning wood.
-The little camping iterations of solar wouldn’t be any faster.
+The little camping iterations of a solar panel wouldn’t be any faster.
 They just require no effort.

 BioLite CampStove Advertising Myth Number 2